ivs-kuleuven/platosim3/docs/source/InputFile.md

 # Description of the Input File {#InputFileDescription}

 To configure the Plato Simulator, a large set of input parameters is required.
-The input file format use for PlatoSim3 is YAML (see https://learnxinyminutes.com/docs/yaml/).
+The input file format use for PlatoSim3 is <a href="https://learnxinyminutes.com/docs/yaml/">YAML</a>.
 We use only a very limited set of the YAML functionality, enough to allow us to provide input files for different parts of the simulator.

 Any desired simulation can be obtained by modifying the following input:
 	*  [configuration parameters](#configurationParameters) (in the YAML file):